Additional buttermilk, for brushing top before baking

 Prevent your screen from going dark

-Preheat oven to 350F (not convection bake) and lightly grease a 10-inch deep dish pie plate.
+Preheat oven to 350F (regular bake/not fan assisted) and lightly grease a 10-inch deep dish pie plate.

 Prepare the rhubarb and set aside in a large bowl.